 What does the surname Côté mean?

-Topographic — from côte, a hillside, slope or coast — for a family on the rising or shore-side ground.
+Topographic, from côte, a hillside, slope or coast, for a family on the rising or shore-side ground.
 Côté's weight in the New World traces to one settler, Jean Côté, who came from the Mortagne country to New France before 1635 and married Anne Martin in one of the colony's earliest recorded weddings.

-Is Côté a French surname?
+Is Côté French or Belgian?

 How old is the Côté surname?